-As an example for how to implement a new protein we will use a simple example of an enzyme that converts a substrate S into a product P. The first iteration will reproduce an effective Michaelis-Menten kinetics.
+As an example for how to implement a new protein we will use a simple example of an enzyme that converts a substrate S into a product P. The first iteration will reproduce the effective Michaelis-Menten kinetics.
 In a second iteration we add ATP consumption.
-More specifically, ATP can only bind after the substrate has bound and is released independently from the product after the conversion has occurred.
+More specifically, ATP can only bind after the substrate has bound and is released from the enzyme independently of the product after the conversion has occurred.

 The first version of the new enzyme consequently needs two binding sites, bs_S for the substrate and and bs_P for the product, with their respective association and dissociation reactions A1 and D1 and the internal conversion reaction R1 (see the following figure).
 The more elaborate second version additionally needs binding sites for ATP and ADP, an association reaction A2 which depends on the state of bs_S, and a second dissociation reaction D2.
+Of course, the names for the binding sites and reactions itself do not have any meaning and they can be chosen according to any other convetion, too.